 Despite his superlative numbers, Trout operates in relative obscurity in Anaheim – he is not one for self-promotion.
 This time around, though, the superstar is someone worth rooting for as the focal point of an Angels team trying to galvanize itself for a playoff push following the sudden passing of starting pitcher Tyler Skaggs on July 2.

 Trout is on pace to shatter his previous career highs for homers (41 in 2015) and RBIs (111 in 2014) if he stays healthy, though topping his .326 average from 2012 may be too big an ask.
 But if he finishes above .300 for a fourth straight year and keeps his OPS above 1.000 for a third straight season, the MVP award is his to lose.

 The contender: DJ LeMahieu (+500).
-In his first season in the Bronx following eight solid years in Colorado, LeMahieu has done a little bit of everything in helping the injury-riddled New York Yankees build a comfortable lead atop the AL East.
+In his first season in the Bronx following eight solid years in Colorado at the build-up of Colorado online sports betting, LeMahieu has done a little bit of everything in helping the injury-riddled New York Yankees build a comfortable lead atop the AL East.
 With 12 homers and 63 RBIs in a potent lineup, the infielder is already on the cusp of career highs in both categories (15 HRs in 2018, 66 RBIs in 2016) while showing there is more to his bat than simply playing in Coors Field.

 LeMahieu’s calling card is his versatility across the infield, having played at least 12 games at first, second, and third base, and his current .336 batting average comfortably leads the American League.